Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-\paragraph*{Symmetric \& positive semi-definite kernels.}We emphasize that the RDPG is a special case of the general random graph families described in Sec. \ref{sec:general_graphs} when the connectivity kernel is symmetric and positive semi-definite, i.e. all eigenvalues of $T$, defined in Eq. \ref{eq:integral_op}, are non-negative.
-(Contrary to SBMs, this excludes the possibility of heterophilous structures like bipartitivity, but results in uniform absolute convergence of the kernel's eigenexpansion in Eq. \ref{eq:kernel_rep} \cite{riesz1955hilbert, mercer1909kernel}.)
-In other words, any positive semi-definite kernel can be written as a dot-product in some feature space (see Appendix \ref{sec:apdx_rdpg_nonlin}).
-It is therefore sufficient here to consider the simplest setting of $V$ being Euclidean and the kernel being linear in the dot-product, giving rise to an RDPG.
-For a kernel that is a non-linear function of the dot-product, we can use random Fourier features \cite{rahimi2007random} to derive an explicit feature map, where a kernel that is linear in the dot-product can be assumed.
-We refer the reader to Appendix \ref{sec:apdx_rdpg_nonlin} for an illustrative example.
+\paragraph*{Symmetric \& positive semi-definite kernels}We emphasize that a sparse RDPG is a special case of the SGRN model described in Sec. \ref{sec:general_graphs} when the connectivity kernel is symmetric and positive semi-definite, i.e. all eigenvalues of $T$ (Eq. \eqref{eq:integral_op}) are non-negative \footnote{Contrary to SBMs, this excludes the possibility of heterophilous structures like bipartitivity, but results in uniform absolute convergence of the kernel's eigenexpansion in Eq. \eqref{eq:kernel_rep} \cite{riesz1955hilbert, mercer1909kernel}.}.
+In other words, any positive semi-definite kernel can be written as a dot product in some feature space (see Appendix \ref{sec:apdx_rdpg}).
+Therefore, for the purpose of deriving the GLD, it is sufficient to consider the simplest setting of $V$ being Euclidean and the kernel being linear in the dot product.
+For a connectivity kernel that is non-linear in the dot product, we can use random Fourier features \cite{rahimi2007random} to derive an explicit feature map to a space in which the connectivity kernel is linear in the dot product.
+We refer the reader to Appendix \ref{sec:apdx_rdpg} for an illustrative example with a non-linear dot product connectivity kernel.